rust-lang/book/2018-edition/src/ch10-01-syntax.md

 Because Rust compiles generic code into code that specifies the type in each instance, we pay no runtime cost for using generics.
-When the code runs, it performs just like it would if we had duplicated each definition by hand.
+When the code runs, it performs just as it would if we had duplicated each definition by hand.
 The process of monomorphization makes Rust’s generics extremely efficient at runtime.